olevine/ohljazz-cards/README.md

 # ohljazz-cards
-one page website with INstagram style cards for ohljazz events
+one page website with Instagram style cards for ohljazz events